minimaxa1/Neuroflux/README.md

 ### 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the GPL v3.

 ### 🙏 Acknowledgements